Sytuz/TAI_Project3/README.md

 - `generate_plots/`: Python scripts for visualization
 - `results/`: Directory containing test outputs and generated plots
 - `sequences/`: Text samples for training and testing
+- `assets/`: Directory containing, the report PDF and source files, the presentation PDF and the diagram's code.

 ---